watts-dev/watts/paper.md

 time an application is executed through ``watts``, an isolated execution environment is used so that input and output files are not overwritten from multiple invocations.
-Additionally, ``watts`` keeps a local database of simulation inputs and outputs along with the parameters that are associated with them for later retrieval.
+Additionally, ``watts`` keeps a local database of application input and output files along with the parameters that are associated with them for later retrieval.
+Plugin classes, which are discussed further below, encapsulate the execution logic for particular applications and provide extra postprocessing capabilities for interpreting application results.

 # Statement of need